 Compatibility for Betta Fish

-This tank is compatible with betta fish, especially for low-energy bettas like male long-finned bettas.
-With a few simple modifications, such as reducing the filter flow, adding resting places, and ensuring gentle water circulation, this tank provides a great environment for bettas.
+Our final perspective about this tank says that it is compatible with betta fish especially for low-energy bettas like male long-finned bettas.
+With a few simple modifications, such as reducing the filter flow, adding resting places and ensuring gentle water circulation, this tank provides a great environment for bettas.
 It’s also suitable for small tankmates like cherry shrimp or snails.

 Marina 5 Gallon (19 L) LED Aquarium Kit